 Where can I park?

-Park only in graveled parking areas and adhere to posted signs.
+Park only in graveled parking areas shown on the map and adhere to posted signs.
 If you are unclear about where you can park, please contact any member of the Kemp staff.

 Is it okay to have alcohol at Kemp?

 Yes, provided you are of legal drinking age and have filed a signed Alcohol Beverage Policy and User Agreement form.

 Kemp Station is now a smoke-free campus.
 Use of tobacco, smoking, and vaping (e-cigarettes) is prohibited on Kemp Natural Resources Station property which includes all indoor and outdoor spaces and University owned vehicles.
 An exception to this policy may be requested of the Station Superintendent in the case of a cultural or religious ceremony or event held at Kemp Station.

 Do we have to wash our own dishes?

 Yes!
 Users are expected to wash and put away all of the dishes they use during their stay.

 Yes.
 Separate collection containers are provided and labeled for recyclables.
 Containers are also provided for food waste which is composted.
 Please pay attention to signs on containers and dispose of items properly.

 The University of Wisconsin has implemented a Closed Campus policy for all remote field stations, including Kemp Natural Resources Station.
 This means that you must have written permission to be on Kemp Station or other UW field station properties.
 “No Trespassing” signs are posted at the main entrance, boat launch, and boathouse.
 Please contact Karla, 715-358-5667 or firstname.lastname@example.org, or Scott, 715-892-0391, if you wish to arrange a visit to the property.